 For Pastors and Leaders

-Pastors, direct yourself and your people toward the Scriptural practices, and away from practices and Doctrines of Men that you may have picked up in your Theological Cemetery, Bible School or Denomination.
+Pastors, Ministers, and spiritual Leaders, direct yourself and your people toward the Scriptural practices, and away from practices and Doctrines of Men that you may have picked up in your Theological Seminary, Bible School or Denomination.
 We will each be held accountable for our respective works!
 (Rev 2:23).